ethereum-pocr/whitepaper/whitepaper.md

 Important note: the consensus as defined in this whitepaper is not limiting implementation to any language or platform as to avoid concentration of responsibility and power.
 The below description intends to show the initial implementation.

-The proposal is to use the existing proof of authority consensus implemented in go-ethereum and defined in EIP 255.
+The proposal is to use the existing proof of authority consensus implemented in go-ethereum and defined in EIP 225.
 The reasons for this choice are severals.

-First, the golang implementation represents a large part of the production nodes (80% according to [ethernodes](https://www.ethernodes.org/)) and is known to be stable, close to the operating system (compiled language) and easy to deploy (no library).
+First, the golang implementation represents a large part of the production nodes (71% according to [ethernodes](https://www.ethernodes.org/) as of Feb 2023) and is known to be stable and maintained, close to the operating system (compiled language) and easy to deploy (no library).

-Then, the clique consensus is implemented and follows the EIP 255.
+Then, the clique consensus is implemented and follows the EIP 225.
 This corresponds well to the need of the node community that we wish to implement.
 The clique implementation is relatively simple to derive.

-Finally, despite the fact that the clique consensus by default does not reward nodes, the code to set the reward can be ispired from the ethash consensus.
+Finally, despite the fact that the clique consensus by default does not reward nodes, the code to set the reward can be inspired from the ethash consensus.

-For the rest, the implementation needs a smart contract, the PoCR consensus smart contract, that will exist in the genesis block at address `0x0000000000000000000000000000000000000100`.
+For the governance, the implementation needs a smart contract, the PoCR consensus smart contract, that will exist in the genesis block at address `0x0000000000000000000000000000000000000100`.
 This smart contract will hold the states for the nodes and their carbon footprint, the auditors authorized addressed, the auditors pledged amount, and the various rules for the governance (CRIPs, votes ...).

 For the reward and fee calculation, the PoCR governance smart contract holds $F(n)$, the carbon footprint of node $n$.
 The  $M$ value, the total amount of crypto created is held in address `0x0000000000000000000000000000000000000101`.

 At the time of sealing a block (`FinalizeAndAssemble()`) or at the time of verifying the block from another node (`Finalize()`), the engine will call a new method `blockPostProcessing()` that will
-- ignore the reward calculation for the genesis block
+- ignore the reward calculation for the genesis block (block 0)
 - identify the current block sealer address $n$ from the in memory or in block snapshot
-- extract from the PoCR governance smart contract $N$, $F(n)$, $B_F(n)$, $F(k), k ∈ [1, N]$, $M$
+- extract from the PoCR governance smart contract the values $N$, $F(n)$, $B_F(n)$, $F(k), k ∈ [1, N]$, $M$
 - if $N$ is zero, no reward is given and the log shows that no node is recorded yet
-- if $F(n)$ is zero, no reward is given and the log shows that the node has no carbon footprint yet
+- if $F(n)$ is zero, no reward is given and the log shows that the sealer has no carbon footprint yet
 - calculates the ranking of the node $n$ taking in consideration audit age penalty
 - calculates the $CarbonReduction(N, F(n), F(k))$ is calculated
 - calculates the $AcceptNewSealers(N)$ : equals $N$
 - calculates the $GlobalInflationControl(M)$
 - the 3 values are multiplied using big int and added to the sealer balance and to the the smart contract balance and the $MinReward()$ is compared to the result to ensure that a minimum CRC creation is generated.
-- The Transaction fees are recalculated according to the node ranking and any over perceived fees are removed from the sealer and burnt, adjusting the total crypto generated $M$.
+- The Transaction fees are adjusted according to the node ranking and any over perceived fees are removed from the sealer and burnt, also adjusting the total crypto generated $M$.
 - The actual sealers in this new block, as per the clique consensus are synchronized in the Governance smart contract so the actual number of nodes and actual allowed nodes are correct for the smart contract logic.

 The rest of the governance logic is classical smart contract logic that does not intervene in the reward mechanism and that can rely on the normal property of the EVM.